The-Retired-Programmer/nbpcg/src/site/developer.md

-{::comment} define doc.title=NBPCG Developer Documentation {:/comment}
-{::comment} define doc.header= Developer Documentation {:/comment}
-{::comment} define doc.name = NBPCG {:/comment}
-{::comment} define doc.menu.menu = [NBPCG Home](index.html) {:/comment}

-This document refers to release v${project-version}

-As an open source solution, the source code is available on GitHub.
-The project is a Maven project written in Java, and generates a Netbeans plug-in.
-The Netbeans IDE was used as the development platform, but is not mandatory as this is a Maven project.
+The source code is available on GitHub.

+The build/dependency manangement system is Maven.

+The development environment uses the Netbeans IDE, but this is not mandatory, any development environment which can work with a Maven project can be used.

+**Source Code**

 Sources for this release can be found [here](https://github.com/Richard-Linsdale/nbpcg/releases/tag/v${project-version}).